dorenel/Real-Time-Bus-Tracker/README.md

 ## Roadmap
 - Add more different bus routes to the Boston map.
-- Track the buses from different cities.
+- Track buses from different cities.

 ## License
     MIT License